3sigmalab/SiTMFC/README.md

 end
 ```

+`SiFC` has the same dimensions as `FC`.
+Each `SiFC(s,:,:)` matrix is the structurally informed FC matrix for temporal layer $s$. `Ci_all` contains the multilayer community assignments from the repeated optimizations.

+## Acknowledgement

+The subject-specific SC-informed FC transformation in `apply_sc_prior.m` was developed for the accompanying SiTMFC study [1].
+The GenLouvain source code and optimization algorithm were not written or modified by the authors of this repository.
+GenLouvain is an external dependency developed by Jeub, Bazzi, Jutla, and Mucha [3] and is distributed separately under its own license.

+The temporal multilayer modularity formulation follows Mucha et al. [4], and the graph spectral filtering background follows established graph-signal-processing methodology [5].
+The accompanying study uses the open SUDMEX-CONN dataset [6].

-## Acknowledgement:
+## References

-If this SC-informed transformation is used, cite the accompanying study:

-> Razavi, S. M., et al. "Structurally Constrained Brain Network Dynamics Reveal Reduced Functional Flexibility in Cocaine Use Disorder."
+1. Razavi, S. M., et al. "Structurally Constrained Brain Network Dynamics Reveal Reduced Functional Flexibility in Cocaine Use Disorder."

-If GenLouvain is used, retain its attribution and cite the software as requested by its authors:
+2. The MathWorks, Inc. *MATLAB*.
+Natick, Massachusetts, United States. [https://www.mathworks.com/products/matlab.html](https://www.mathworks.com/products/matlab.html)

-> Lucas G. S. Jeub, Marya Bazzi, Inderjit S. Jutla, and Peter J. Mucha.
-"A generalized Louvain method for community detection implemented in MATLAB." https://github.com/GenLouvain/GenLouvain (2011-2019).
+3. Jeub, L. G. S., Bazzi, M., Jutla, I. S., and Mucha, P. J. "A generalized Louvain method for community detection implemented in MATLAB." [https://github.com/GenLouvain/GenLouvain](https://github.com/GenLouvain/GenLouvain) (2011--2019).

-Also cite the multilayer modularity framework:

-> Mucha, P. J., Richardson, T., Macon, K., Porter, M. A., and Onnela, J.-P. "Community structure in time-dependent, multiscale, and multiplex networks." *Science* 328, 876-878 (2010). https://doi.org/10.1126/science.1184819
+4. Mucha, P. J., Richardson, T., Macon, K., Porter, M. A., and Onnela, J.-P. "Community structure in time-dependent, multiscale, and multiplex networks." *Science* 328, 876--878 (2010). [https://doi.org/10.1126/science.1184819](https://doi.org/10.1126/science.1184819)

-For graph spectral filtering and graph signal processing, a foundational reference is:

-> Shuman, D. I., Narang, S. K., Frossard, P., Ortega, A., and Vandergheynst, P. "The emerging field of signal processing on graphs: Extending high-dimensional data analysis to networks and other irregular domains." *IEEE Signal Processing Magazine* 30(3), 83-98 (2013). https://doi.org/10.1109/MSP.2012.2235192
+5. Shuman, D. I., Narang, S. K., Frossard, P., Ortega, A., and Vandergheynst, P. "The emerging field of signal processing on graphs: Extending high-dimensional data analysis to networks and other irregular domains." *IEEE Signal Processing Magazine* 30(3), 83--98 (2013). [https://doi.org/10.1109/MSP.2012.2235192](https://doi.org/10.1109/MSP.2012.2235192)

-## Code and data availability wording

-If the repository contains the complete study-specific analysis pipeline:

-> All study-specific code used to generate the reported results is publicly available at https://github.com/3sigmalab/SiTMFC.
-GenLouvain is an external dependency and is available separately from its original authors at https://github.com/GenLouvain/GenLouvain.

-If the repository contains only `apply_sc_prior.m` and selected examples:

-> The study-specific MATLAB implementation of the SC-informed functional-connectivity transformation is publicly available at https://github.com/3sigmalab/SiTMFC.
-GenLouvain is an external dependency and is available separately from its original authors at https://github.com/GenLouvain/GenLouvain.

-The study uses the open SUDMEX-CONN dataset cited in the manuscript (Angeles-Valdez, Diego, et al. "The Mexican magnetic resonance imaging dataset of patients with cocaine use disorder: SUDMEX CONN."
-Scientific data 9.1 (2022): 133.)
+6. Angeles-Valdez, D., Rasgado-Toledo, J., Issa-Garcia, V., et al. "The Mexican magnetic resonance imaging dataset of patients with cocaine use disorder: SUDMEX CONN." *Scientific Data* 9, 133 (2022). [https://doi.org/10.1038/s41597-022-01251-3](https://doi.org/10.1038/s41597-022-01251-3)